iamjadesmith/iamjadesmith.github.io/aboutme.md

 ## Actuarial Exams
 * Passed Exam FM
-* Sitting for Exam P in March 2023
+* Sitting for Exam P in May 2023

 ## Work Experience